TosbackCgusBridge-Bot/CGUs-versions/Howstuffworks/Privacy Policy.md

 *   Shows
 *   Quizzes

-Privacy Policy | HSW
+Privacy Policy | HSW NEXT PAGENEXT

 **Privacy Policy**

 Up Next

-*   BrainStuff: Does TV Resolution Matter?
+*   FW: Thinking: Editing Your DNA Has Never Been Easier
-*   Stuff Mom Never Told You: Dental dams 101
+*   HowStuffWorks NOW: The Stuff Inside Your Stuff | HowStuffWorks NOW
-*   10 Possible Future Disasters
+*   The U.S. Presidential Also-Rans Quiz
-*   The Impossible Movie Technology Quiz
+*   The Ultimate Chinese Zodiac Quiz
-*   E.T.
-The Extra Terrestrial Quiz
+*   The Words We All Misuse Quiz

 This privacy policy applies to the websites that are owned and operated by HowStuffWorks, a division of InfoSpace LLC ("HSW," "we" or "us") where this privacy policy is posted (collectively, the "Sites").
 This privacy policy does not pertain to information that is collected offline.
 BY USING THE SITES, YOU CONSENT TO THE TERMS AND CONDITIONS OF THIS PRIVACY POLICY AND TO OUR PROCESSING OF PERSONAL INFORMATION FOR THE PURPOSES STATED BELOW.
 IF YOU DO NOT AGREE TO THE TERMS AND CONDITIONS OF THIS PRIVACY POLICY, PLEASE DO NOT USE THE SITES.